Kathy Evison

-Kathleen G. Evison (born January 16, 1963) is an American former actress.
+Kathy Evison is an American former actress.
 She is best known for playing Lonnie Henderson in season 2-3 of seaQuest DSV.

 Biography

-Evison's father was employed by the National Park Service so she spent most of her young life in national parks all across the United States.
-To finance her college education (she graduated cum laude from the University of California, Davis with a degree in rhetoric) she worked as a model, including appearances all over the world in television commercials and magazines, including women's health magazines like Self, Shape and the magazine Seventeen.
-The magazine modeling led to TV commercials, and those led to Kathy's first television acting part, which was in The Heights in 1992 (in the episode "Natalie"), before she won a regular role in the TV series seaQuest DSV in 1994.
+Evison's first television acting part was in The Heights in 1992 (in the episode "Natalie"), before she was cast in a regular role for the TV series seaQuest DSV in 1994.

-One of Kathy's guest appearances on Diagnosis: Murder, (the episode "Blood Ties"), was filmed as a pilot episode for a spin off series called Whistlers which would have starred her and Zoe McLellan.
+One of Evison's guest appearances on Diagnosis: Murder, (the episode "Blood Ties"), was filmed as a pilot episode for a spin off series called Whistlers which would have starred her and Zoe McLellan.
 Ultimately the show wasn't picked up by the network.

-Kathy lives in Los Angeles, California, with her husband Randy Katz and two children.